 A Syrian hamster can eat a small amount of banana as an occasional treat.

 This hamster only needs approximately 2 tablespoons of food every 24 hours and this should ideally comprise foods from the list below.

-The amount of banana a Dwarf hamsters should eat
+The amount of banana a Dwarf hamster should eat

 The dwarf hamster is another popular pet.
 One can range from 2 to 4 inches long and usually weighs, on average, 1.5 to 2 ounces.
 They need just 1 to 1.5 tablespoons of food per day.

-A dwarf hamster can eat banana, but just a quarter teaspoon and only once per week ideally.
+A dwarf hamster can eat bananas, but just a quarter teaspoon and only once per week ideally.
 You’ll see some healthier treat options in a moment

 The ideal banana portion for a Chinese hamster

 The Chinese hamster is the one that has a long tail.
 It is usually about 4 inches long and weighs a maximum of 2 ounces, with the tail accounting for some of this.

 Like other hamsters, a Chinese hamster can eat bananas but would probably prefer something from the following list of perfect hamster treats.